Home Science Nuclear Chemistry Nuclear Fusion

 Nuclear fusion reactions initiated by high temperatures are called thermonuclear reactions.

 The above net fusion or thermonuclear reaction occurs in the interior of the sun or star of our solar environment.
-The temperature of the sun or the decent star is of the order of twenty million-degree Celsius.
+Therefore, the temperature of the sun or the decent star is of the order of twenty million degrees Celsius.

 The calculated energy output during the nuclear fusion reaction in the sun loses mass at the rate of four million tons per second.
 Even with this huge mass loss, our sun will continue to bless us with a good Earth solar environment for thirty billion years.